 Prerequisites

-We strongly recommend that before taking this class you take Unconscious Bias: Interrupting the stories that prevent us from delivering optimal care or another course about implicit bias.
+We strongly recommend that before taking this class you take Implicit Bias: Interrupting the stories that prevent us from delivering optimal care or another course about implicit bias.

 *Please note: In order to be eligible for CE credit, you must register with your full name (as it appears on your professional license) and your license state and number.